BareBones-RPG/barebones-rpg-basic/docs/index.md

 **Example:**
 If the Referee rolls a 1, 2, and 2, the total is 5.
 The player then has 5 points to assign across their four attributes however they choose, within the limits of character creation.

-After assigning attributes, the player and Referee discuss the setting and choose an archetype that aligns with the character’s concept and the tone of the campaign.
+After assigning attributes, the player and Referee discuss the setting and choose an archetype that aligns with the character’s concept and the campaign's tone.

 ---